-Since 1998, State Treasurer Michael Fitzgerald has been helping Iowans save for higher education and earn tax breaks at the same time.
+Since 1998, Treasurer Fitzgerald has been helping Iowans save for higher education and earn tax breaks at the same time.
 College Savings Iowa was created in 1998 as Iowa's first 529 plan.
 It is sold directly to Iowans and people across the country.
-In 2006, Iowa introduced the IAdvisor 529 Plan.
-This plan is sold through financial planners.
-While each plan differs in the investment choices and the method of distribution, both plans share the same goal - get people saving for education.
+The IAdvisor 529 Plan was introduced in 2006, and is sold through financial planners.
+While each plan differs in the investment choices and the method of distribution, both share the same goal - get people saving for education.

 *Adjusted annually for inflation.
 If withdrawals are not qualified, the deductions must be added back to Iowa taxable income.